 Running on soft surfaces prevents shock to the tendons and ligaments.

 Excessive weight can put pressure on your feet and is often a cause of plantar fasciitis.

 It is important not to start an exercise program abruptly.
 Increase exercise levels gradually and alternate the type of exercise you do.

 Arch support and heel cushioning are essential when walking, standing, or exercising for long periods of time.

 Do you suspect you might suffer from plantar fasciitis?
-Learn more about this condition and how to treat it by getting in touch with our specialists at Marina Del Rey Hospital.
+Learn more about this condition and how to treat it by getting in touch with our specialists at Cedars-Sinai Marina del Rey Hospital.